NBC’s Snapchat news show gains 29+ million viewers in its first month

 NBC News’ first-ever daily show for Snapchat is seeing promising numbers after its first month on the air.
 In a release sent to reporters this morning, NBCU claims the show has grown its audience to over 29 million unique viewers.
 That’s roughly triple the number of viewers who tune into the top-rated “NBC Nightly News with Lester Holt” program, by the way.
 But that’s not necessarily a fair comparison, given that Snapchat counts a view as soon as a video opens.

 That being said, watching news via a smartphone is a different way of consuming information, so it’s not really right to compare Snapchat news to TV in the first place, or say it’s “bigger.”
-(Even if Snapchat would like you to believe that’s true.)
 On mobile, users want sped-up soundbites, where information is distilled down into “need to know” bits — the kind that can be easily parsed while you have a few minutes of downtime.

 On that front, NBC’s “Stay Tuned” Snapchat show delivers.
 In just a few minutes, NBC News’ Gadi Schwartz and Savannah Sellers cover four or five major stories, ranging from national and international news to lighter stories from pop culture, and more.
 NBC is leveraging its existing investments in digital, while also repackaging news content from its other programs with the new show.

-Note: Correction: Clarified the numbers of other Snap shows are per episode; rather than unique viewers over a month.